ETF Academy What is an ETF?

 What is an ETF?

 ETFs are the modern way to invest in a diversified manner.
-Individuals with small amounts of capital can benefit from features which were previously only enjoyed by large institutional investors such as pension funds.
+Individuals with small amounts of capital can benefit from features previously only enjoyed by large institutional investors, such as pension funds.
 Most ETFs are index funds.
-In the next sections we'll go through the main aspects of ETFs starting from the question, "what is an ETF?".
+In the following sections, we'll go through the main aspects of ETFs, starting from the question, "what is an ETF?".

 What is an ETF?
 The basics of exchange-traded funds

 An ETF is a fund that trades on a stock exchange.
 The first ETF was introduced in 1993.
-It was a major innovation in finance, for the reasons below.
+It was a significant innovation in finance for the reasons below.

-In a nutshell, the ETF is the simplest way to "buy the index" as an ETF can be acquired in a single transaction on a stock exchange.
-It’s an innovation that is democratising investment; arguably its full potential is yet to be appreciated.
+In a nutshell, the ETF is the simplest way to "buy the index," as someone can acquire an ETF in a single transaction on a stock exchange.
+It’s an innovation that democratizes investment; arguably, its full potential is yet to be appreciated.

 Past performance is not a reliable indicator of future performance.
 Source: VanEck, Bloomberg.

 Why are ETFs so popular?

 to international markets, asset classes, and investment strategies previously available only to institutional investors.

 With exchange-traded funds, you know which stocks or other assets are in the fund and how they are selected for inclusion.